phetsims/phet-info/checklists/code_review_checklist.md

 determining whether `toStateObject` should use `null` or `undefined` values.
 - [ ] PhET prefers to use the term "position" to refer to the physical (x,y) position of objects.
 This applies to both brands, but is more important for the PhET-iO API.
 See https://github.com/phetsims/phet-info/issues/126
+- [ ] Are your IOType state methods violating the API of the core type by accessing private fields?